What to Know About Accidents and Social Media

 Update Your Privacy Settings:

-Even having the most protections on your social media accounts doesn’t completely hide your information.
+Even having the most protections on social media accounts doesn’t completely hide your information.
 If you have posted about the accident, you certainly do not want it to be shared with the general public.